liy-che/gitlab-to-github/README.md

 # GitLab-to GitHub
-A Shell Python script for transferring repositories from GitLab to GitHub
+A Shell Python sicript for transferring repositories from GitLab to GitHub using APIs

 ## How It Works
 1. Create empty private repository on GitHub